Quick Answer

 1. Ideation

-The first step in the NPI process is ideation, where the initial spark of innovation ignites.
-This phase involves generating and exploring new product concepts that have the potential to meet customer needs and drive business growth.
+The first step in the NPI process is ideation, or generating and exploring new product concepts that have the potential to meet customer needs and drive business growth.
+Ideation sessions typically bring together engineers, designers, marketers, and subject matter experts.

-Through brainstorming techniques like mind mapping and design thinking, teams can explore different product ideas that address their target market’s pain points and needs.
-The goal is to generate a wide range of concepts before narrowing down to the most promising ones based on factors like customer demand and technical feasibility.
+Through brainstorming techniques like mind mapping and design thinking, teams can explore a wide range of ideas before narrowing down to the most promising ones based on customer demand and technical feasibility.

 When working on the 7-Eleven Quick Check-Out, we explored multiple design directions through a mix of sketching, CAD work, and miniature 3D prints.
 Moving between digital and physical formats helped us refine details, test concepts in real life, and avoid the cost of a full-scale mockup early in the process.